Lesson 66: Telemann Sonata in F major, TWV 41:F2 — Two Allegros and Whole-Work Assembly

 Vivace → Largo

-Twelve beats.
-The Vivace's conversation must settle before the Largo's song.
+Twelve beats — let the conversation settle before the song.

 Largo → Allegro III

-Eight beats.
-The Largo's stillness must not bleed into the dance.
+Eight beats — stillness must not bleed into the dance.

 Allegro III → Allegro IV

-Six beats.
-The shortest rest in the piece; the second Allegro should feel like a continuation, not a new movement.
+Six beats — the second Allegro should feel like a continuation.

 Now play these